The number of questions that can be asked by Human Resources, the hiring manager, and other interviewers is limitless.

 - Yes, they want hard workers, but most likely that’s commonplace at their office.
 Maybe you work hard, but also help others work fewer hours (by helping them do their job better or making their jobs easier).

 - Good communicators are everywhere.
 But this does not mean just speaking well.
-It includes listening.
+It includes active listening.
 Do you hear things that others don’t?
 Do you understand things quickly?
 Can you figure out what people are trying to tell you through other clues (body language, for example)?

 - Being a good team player is expected, too.
 But what does this really mean?
 Getting along with everyone?
 That’s not hard to do if you’re a nice person.
 Pulling your weight in the office?
 Again, expected.
 What have you done, beyond your job description, that saved the team from a disaster or helped them make an impossible deadline?
 Have you won an award for this?